juanmarcosmoreno-arch/cowfootR/README.md

 ## Installation

-You can install the development version of cowfootR from GitHub:
+You can install the latest version of cowfootR from GitHub or CRAN:

 ``` r
 # Install from CRAN or Github